JoseeWouters/Josee-Wouters/content/blog/what-developers-can-learn-from-journalists.md

 ## Naming things is hard!

-Especially these last two examples prove in my opinion, that naming things is hard.
+Particularly these last two examples prove that naming things is hard.
 Even more so when you want to keep it simple.
 Sometimes I even joke that naming my kids was easier.

+As I showed you here with these naming conventions from journalism, we can make our job as developer a bit more simple sometimes.
+Just take a look at other disciplines.
+We don't have to reinvent the wheel.